Hysterectomy

 When can I return to work?

-This will depend on the type of hysterectomy you have had and the type of job you carry out, and will be discussed with you at your outpatient appointment.
+When you return to work will depend on the type of hysterectomy you had and your job.
+You can discuss this with your doctor or nurse at your outpatient appointment.

 What do I do if I feel unwell at home?